 Examples of effective communication to support the person understand the relevant information include:

-It is only after all practicable steps to support the person to understand have been unsuccessful can you look at taking the decision for the person in their best interest.
+It is only after all practicable steps to support the person to make the decision for themselves have been unsuccessful can you look at taking the decision for the person in their best interest.
 You cannot make a best interest decision for someone who has the capacity to make the decision themselves.

 Although there is no single definition of what would be in a person’s best interests, the Code of Practice gives a non-exhaustive checklist of things that must be considered when another person is making a decision.
 You need to weigh up these factors in order to work out what is in the persons best interest.